ytcs/cdms-ml/simulation/twopole/README.md

 score = 1-np.sqrt(np.mean(np.square(traces-predicted_traces)))
 ```

+As part of the task specification you should have a minimum validation split of 20%.

 ## Submission

 You should save your model as a Keras model using ```keras.models.save()```.
 Tarballs or ```.keras``` files are both accepted.
 Please submit a pull request if you have a model that performs better than the top model in the current ranking.
 For models that contain custom loss functions/layers, the ```compile=False``` option may be required when loading the model.